walder/Skynet-IADS/README.md

 ```

-### Adding a SAM site manually
+### Adding units manually

 The advanced setup alows you to add a SAM Site individually and add connection nodes and power sources.
+Use this if of you want to add units based on some progress in a mission.

-Add an early warning radar with a power source and a connection node.
-Make sure the Units and StaticObjects exist in the mission:
+Add an early warning radar with a power source and a connection node:
 ```
 earlyWarningRadar = Unit.getByName('EWR')
 ewPower = StaticObject.getByName("EW Power Source")